-This is the latest in a series of “city guides” we’ve created to give home buyers across Washington some insight into current housing market conditions.
-Today, we will examine some of the most important trends you should know about when buying a house in Vancouver, Washington in 2018.
+Summary: This is the latest in a series of “city guides” we’ve created to give home buyers across Washington some insight into current housing market conditions.
+Today, we will examine some of the most important trends you should know about when buying a house in Vancouver, Washington in 2020.

-At the start of 2018, the Vancouver real estate market could be summed up as follows:
+As of early 2020, the Vancouver real estate market could be summed up as follows:

 - Houses in the area are more expensive than they were last year.

 - Home prices are expected to continue rising over the coming months.

 - Low housing inventory is boosting competition among buyers.